BEAST-Fitting/beast/docs/development_classes.rst

 Classes
 *******

-The BEAST uses classes to abstract the specific implementation with the interface.
+The BEAST uses classes to abstract the specific implementation from the details of storage in memory and on disk.

 Grids
 =====

 The two main classes to use to access information in spectral and SED grids are:

+- :class:`~beast.physicsmodel.grid.SEDGrid`:
+  Provides the interface to grids of extinguished SEDs composed of band integrated fluxes.
+  Used fairly extensively in the BEAST to interface with the core physicsmodel grid.

 - :class:`~beast.physicsmodel.grid.SpectralGrid`:
   Provides the interface to grids of spectra.
   Generally used as part of generating the physics grid.

-- :class:`~beast.physicsmodel.grid.SEDGrid`:
-  Provides the interface to grids of extinguished SEDs composed of band integrated fluxes.
-  Used fairly extensively in the BEAST to interface with the core physicsmodel grid.
+  Provides functions to apply dust extinction and compute the band integrated fluxes from the spectra.

 The core attributes of both classes are the same.